10-Week Japanese

 • Strong focus on cultural immersion.

-So, in the showdown between Japademy and WaniKani for learning Japanese in 2025, which one wins?
+So, in the showdown between Japademy and WaniKani for learning Japanese, which one wins?

 Honestly, the answer truly depends on what your goals are.
 Learning Japanese with WaniKani is the clear winner if you're looking for an affordable, highly-focused tool purely for kanji memorization.
 It's an excellent supplement—a specialist tool, not a whole workshop.
 Japademy, however, is designed to be a complete learning experience.
 With our certified native Japanese teachers, structured 10-week Japanese Online Courses, cultural immersion, comprehensive materials, and practice app, we prepare you to become a confident, well-rounded speaker who can actually use Japanese in daily life, travel, and professional settings.